-ECONOMYNEXT – Sri Lanka is expecting get International Monetary Board approval for its program by December 22 to January 2023 after getting debt re-structuring assurances from bi-lateral lenders according to a presentation made to creditors.
+ECONOMYNEXT – Sri Lanka is expecting to get International Monetary Board approval for its program by December 22 to January 2023 after getting debt re-structuring assurances from bi-lateral lenders according to a presentation made to creditors.

 Sri Lanka has already raised taxes, raised energy prices and presented an interim budget.